ceculbe/stratolab.github.io/telemetry/esp32-heltec-tracker/c/lesson-2/README.md

 # Lesson 2: Running a Program on the ESP32 Microcontroller

 ### Prerequisites:
-- To complete this lesson, you need to be able to connect your micorcontroller to your computer and upload a program to it using the IDE.
+- To complete this lesson, you need to be able to connect your microcontroller to your computer and upload a program to it using the IDE.
 If you are not able to do that, please complete [Lesson 1](../lesson-1/README.md) before continuing.

 ### Objectives:
 Students will: